Talks

 Contact Ruth

-If you’d like to discuss the possibility of me giving a talk or running a workshop at your organisation, I’d be delighted to hear from you.
+If you’d like to discuss the possibility of me giving a talk at your organisation, I’d be delighted to hear from you.

 Contact me using the form below: